simrin3308/mongoDb/tutorial.md

 <!-- From Front End -->

 - We have a route in api called create.
-In the create we have written the
+In the create we have written the above code.

 ```js
 const GetTopics = async () => {